 We do not choose the gifts.
 The Holy Spirit gives the gifts, and He is sovereign in this because, you see, the gifts are for the unity of the church.
-This matter of gifts is not a spiritual smorgasbord where you go to the table and say, "Oh, I don't want that gift of faith or that gift of wisdom.
+Gifts are not a spiritual smorgasbord where you go to the table and say, "Oh, I don't want that gift of faith or that gift of wisdom.
 They're not romantic.
 I want this gift of prophecy or this gift of tongues."
 It's not "I want this" or "I want that."
 No, that's not the way it is done.
 Why not?
 Because everyone would want the same gifts.
-It's sort of like the barber who, while he was shaving a customer, said to him, "I'm sure glad everybody's not alike.
-If they were like me, they'd all want my wife."
-And the customer said (although he should not have), "It is a good thing we're not all alike, because if everybody were like me, nobody would have her!"

 Fortunately, the gifts of the Spirit are not by our choice.
 The Spirit of God, in order to achieve unity, makes the choice for us.
 And I believe that in every local church, if every person were doing that which the Spirit of God wants, we would have every function that is necessary for the ongoing of the church.
-I think we have too many people wanting to do the same thing - when they have no gift for it.
-They want to do something that is showy, something that is spectacular, something that has charisma to it.
+I think we have too many people wanting to do the same thing when they have no gift for it.
+They want to do something showy, something spectacular, something that has charisma to it.
 This is the reason why speaking in tongues is so popular.

 Isn't it interesting that nobody goes into orbit on these other gifts of wisdom, faith, or helps?
 Always, it's on tongues.
-You see, tongues has a certain charisma about it, and they like that type of thing.
+You see, the gift of tongues has a certain charisma about it.
 But the Holy Spirit is sovereign in this matter; He divides the gifts to us as He wills.